SeaQL/seaql.github.io/SeaORM/versioned_docs/version-0.7.x/05-migration/01-setting-up-migration.md

 ### Entity Crate

-Creates an entity crate in your root workspace.
-It should contains all SeaORM entities and shares SeaORM dependency across the workspace through re-exporting.
+Create an entity crate in your root workspace.
+It should contain all SeaORM entities and shares SeaORM dependency across the workspace through re-exporting.

 <details>
     <summary>If you don't have SeaORM entities defined?</summary>